 Not just Assam, the entire northeast of India has always been alienated and neglected.
 It has become a common tendency to see Northeastern citizens as people from outside the country.
 This is also humorously portrayed in Chak De India when a northeastern player asks ” Who needs a welcome in their own country! ” Chak De India is a terrific movie that makes our hearts skip a beat as the film approaches the climax.

-Before earning the title of The Flying Sikh, Milkha Singh was a petty thief who had lost his family during the catastrophic partition.
+Before earning the title of The Flying Sikh, Milkha Singh was a petty thief who had lost his family during the catastrophic partition of India and Pakistan.
 The troubled childhood of young Milkha gives us a clear picture of the brutalities that followed the partition.

 Though the young, passionate, and determined Milkha Singh makes it to the track, the scenes where he is relentlessly lashed by other athletes indirectly speak of the class domination existing in the industry.

 Set in the backdrop of Haryana, the state with the least female sex ratio, Dangal lashes out the conventions and age-old belief that wrestling is only for men.
-The hard work by the lead actors has been well reflected throughout the movie.
-The climax fills you with patriotism and makes you want to try a hand in wrestling (I know I did)!
-So far, Dangal earns the reputation of the best Indian film on wrestling.
+The hard work of the lead actors has been well reflected throughout the movie.
+The climax fills you with patriotism and makes you want to try a hand in wrestling (I know I did!).
+So far, Dangal earns the reputation of one of the best Indian films on wrestling.

 Mary Kom is one of my favorite athletes.
 Her story is something that the world needs to know.
 She never let the social norms and stereotypes pull her down.
 Though forgotten by the authorities and public, the mother of three was not ready to call it off.
 There could not have been a better choice than Priyanka Chopra to essay the role of one of the strongest women the country has ever seen.
 The director of Mary Kom, Omung Kumar ensured that the film remains realistic and convincing in its narrative.